kernelci/kcidb/README.md

 KCIDB
 =====

-Kcidb is a package for entering and querying data to/from kernelci.org test execution database.
+Kcidb is a package for entering and querying data to/from the Linux Kernel CI common report database.

 Setup
 -----